TULiberalArts/Russian/pages/home.md

 ---
+# global predefined variables
+layout: tla_home
+permalink: /
+published: true
+# meta-data variables
 title: Home
-permalink: /
-layout: home3
 description: students of Russian, language
 keywords: 'russian, course offerings, russian culture'
 description: >-
+# custom variables
 feature: true
 feature-title: NEED A TITLE
 feature-image: media/St.-Basils-Cathedral.jpg
 feature-body:  >-
   THIS IS A FILLER, NEED A BODY Studies in Slavic help students achieve their learning goals, whether they want to go on to use Russian to communicate with Russian friends, to engage in business with Russian partners, to work in government or in the media, or to study Russian culture.
-published: true
 ---
 The College of Liberal Arts offers undergraduate Slavic and Russian coursework to foster a better understanding of the Russian language and Slavic culture, society and business.
 Our small class sizes and dedicated faculty equipping students with deep knowledge and strong language skills.